mister-cedar/Comicplay/README.md

 # Comicplay
-A visual storytelling experiment featuring comic-style stars with a narrative overlay.
+A visual storytelling experiment featuring comic-stars with a narrative overlay.
 Built entirely on mobile to demonstrate CSS positioning and float properties.